 The effort includes design and development of an extensive flood management program — the largest program of its kind — incorporating a series of fortifications, embankments, flood gates, pumping stations, outfalls and major barriers to protect London, Essex and Kent from tidal flooding along the tidal River Thames.
 Continued maintenance, essential asset improvements and environmental upgrades are benefitting people and wildlife along the tidal corridor.

-As the lead delivery partner, we’re responsible for maintaining the estuary’s over 4,000 different assets and developing and delivering best practice resilience asset management, at best value for the public’s money.
+As the lead delivery partner, we’re responsible for refurbishing and improving the estuary’s over 4,000 different assets and developing and delivering best practice resilience asset management, at best value for the public’s money.
 That requires collaboration and clever use of technology to find better ways of working and achieving the best outcomes.
 Having the client, designer and contractor working in one team means we can make decisions together more effectively and have input into the designs at an early stage from the construction teams carrying out the works.
 This improves buildability, health and safety and construction efficiency.

 World-class asset management